 \subsubsection{Low-Resource Language Results}

-For LRLs, we find that multilingual training is generally beneficial to both the encoders and the decoders in all of the three multilingual models.
+For LRLs, we find that multilingual training is generally beneficial to both the encoders and the decoders in all three multilingual models.
 Both \textit{load encoder} and \textit{load and freeze decoder} can achieve performance better than the bilingual baseline.
-This suggests that the parameters in the encoder and the decoder learnt by multilingual training do contain information that is not effectively learnt from the smaller bilingual data.
+This suggests that the parameters in the encoder and the decoder learned by multilingual training do contain information that is not effectively learned from the smaller bilingual data.

-The results also suggest that multilingual training is more beneficial for the encoders than for the decoders.
+The results also suggest that multilingual training is more beneficial for the encoders than decoders.
 In all cases, either \textit{load encoder} or \textit{freeze encoder} outperforms both \textit{load decoder} and \textit{load and freeze decoder}.
 However, multilingual training of the encoder and the decoder are complementary; loading both the encoder and the decoder can usually improve the performance over loading only one component.